mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 of an existing signaling relationship (e.g., using WebRTC or SIP), a careful RoQ implementer can exchange specific 0-RTT keying material to prevent replays across sessions.

-## Coalescing RTP packets in single QUIC packet
+## Coalescing RTP packets in a single QUIC packet

 Applications have some control over how the QUIC stack maps application data to QUIC frames, but applications cannot control how the QUIC stack maps STREAM and